 Stay Posted on the Latest from Writers' Room

-The Sesame Workshop Writers’ Room is a summer-long writing intensive program for up-and-coming writers interested in children’s media.
-Each writing fellow will develop and workshop their own original children’s television concept and script, with guidance from a wide range of industry leaders.
-Select fellows will be featured in a staged reading and awarded development deals from Sesame Workshop.
+The Sesame Workshop Writers’ Room is a summer-long writing intensive program for underrepresented writers interested in children’s media.
+The 2020 Writing Fellows will each develop and workshop their own original children’s television concept and script, with guidance from a wide range of industry leaders.
+Select fellows will have their work featured in a staged reading and will be awarded development deals from Sesame Workshop.

 I absolutely loved this experience and I’m so inspired to keep pursuing children's media.
 If I have a career as a writer, I will have this program to thank for giving me the tools and confidence to tell these kinds of stories.

 Ayub is a writer and educator who graduated from Columbia College Chicago with a focus in Children's Education and Entertainment.
 His work often delves into the untold stories of subcultures within the South Asian demographic.
 After working at The Second City and Melee Everyday, Ayub's ultimate goal is to find the silly in the serious by taking the unfamiliar and transforming it into something we can all understand a little better.